W4RH4WK/crap/slides/techniques_slides.md

 ## Continuous Integration

-- Let services (Jenkins, GitLab CI) build and test your code
+- Let services (Jenkins, GitLab CI, …) build and test your code
 - Reject merge-requests which break tests
 - View this as a form of quality assurance